know-prashant/frontend-system-design/Readme.md

-A list of frontend system desgin examples to prepare for your next interview.
+# A list of frontend system desgin examples to prepare for your next interview.

+### Number Increment Counter

+### Idle State Detector